 DIGITAL LITERACY SERIES AND FREE HELP

-Via Zoom: Connect Project Internet Peer Café – Join Liz Perrin for a discussion about using computers, tablets and smartphones.
+Via Zoom: Connect Project Weekly Internet Peer Café – Join Fran Vargas for a discussion about using computers, tablets and smartphones.
 Stay for 20 minutes or the full two hours for sharing, learning and socializing.
-For more info and to register: email@example.com
+Register and get the Zoom link, here.

 Questions about your computer or device?
 Email firstname.lastname@example.org or phone 514 935-7344 daytime during the week.
 With funding from the Government of Canada.